Meet Our Staff

 Letter from the Dean

-Welcome to the School of Education and Psychology at the University of Navarra.
+Welcome to the University of Navarra School of Education and Psychology.

-It is impossible to sum up in a few lines the quality and variety of the initiatives that are undertaken at the School.
-This presentation is simply intended as an invitation to visit our portal and learn more firsthand about what this center has accomplished in its nearly 40 years of history.
+It is impossible to express the quality and variety of the initiatives that take place in the School in these few short lines.
+This presentation is an invitation to take a look at our website and find out first-hand what this center has accomplished over the last 45 years.

 Dean of the School of Education and Psychology.